 Richard Camino, MD

-Dr. Richard Camino is an associate professor of Psychiatry and Health Behavior, and training director of the general psychiatric residency program at the Medical College of Georgia.
+Dr. Richard Camino is an associate professor of Psychiatry and Health Behavior and training director of the general psychiatry residency program at the Medical College of Georgia.
 Previously, Dr. Camino served as clerkship director and Associate Dean for Diversity and Inclusion at Mercer University.
 After finishing his Bachelor in Pharmaceutical Sciences from the University of Puerto Rico he graduated from the Universidad Central de Caribe School of Medicine in Puerto Rico.
 He completed his general psychiatry and child fellowship at the University Of Puerto Rico School Of Medicine.
 Additionally, Dr. Camino obtained a Masters in Arts in Theology from the University of Notre Dame.
 He holds board certification in general psychiatry, addiction psychiatry, and child and adolescent psychiatry.
 He has been active in the American Academy of Child and Adolescent Psychiatry, especially with their Religion and Spirituality Committee, where he is co-chair of the committee.
 Dr. Camino practiced for 17 years in Puerto Rico and was recognized by his peers for 10 consecutive years to the “Doctor Choice Awards” given annually by a Buena Vida Health magazine.
 As an educator, he has given presentations in Buenos Aires, Medellin, Havana, Caracas, and Santo Domingo.
 His interests have been in education, cultural psychiatry, religion and spirituality in clinical practice, ADHD in children and adults (where he has done research), and addiction disorders.

 Chelsea Carson, MD

 Dr. Chelsea Carson is an associate professor in the Division of Child, Adolescent, and Family Psychiatry at Augusta University.
 She earned a B.S. in Biology from Creighton University in Omaha, Nebraska and is a graduate of Creighton University School of Medicine as well.
 She completed her internship, general psychiatry residency, and child and adolescent psychiatry fellowship at Augusta University.
-During her time at Augusta University she served as Chief Resident during general psychiatry residency and her child and adolescent psychiatry fellowship.
+During her time at Augusta University, she served as Chief Resident during general psychiatry residency and her child and adolescent psychiatry fellowship.
 Dr. Carson's areas of academic and clinical interest include early-onset psychosis and medical student and resident education.
 Other areas of clinical involvement include the juvenile justice system (Regional Youth Detention Center of Augusta) and residential, acute inpatient care, and partial hospitalization at Lighthouse Care Center of Augusta.
 Her research interests include schizophrenia and other non-affective psychoses including relationships between infections and acute psychosis in adults and children.

-Tracy Casanova, PhD
+Tracy Casanova, Ph.D.

 Dr. Tracy Casanova is an assistant professor in the Department of Psychiatry and Health Behavior.
 She attended Michigan State University where she received a BS in Psychology.
 She went on to earn an MPhil in Social and Developmental Psychology from the University of Cambridge.
 She concluded her graduate education in Psychology at Southern Illinois University Carbondale where she received a Doctorate in Counseling Psychology and a graduate certificate in Women, Gender, and Sexuality Studies.
 Dr. Casanova completed her pre-doctoral internship at Southern Illinois University Counseling and Psychological Services.
 She finished her training at Charlie Norwood VAMC with a postdoctoral fellowship specializing in Military Sexual Trauma.
 Dr. Casanova’s expertise lies in working with individuals who have experienced trauma and the LGBTQ community.
 She is passionate about social justice and focuses her research on examining intersectional issues of identity.
 She volunteers her time at the Equality Clinic and the LGBTQ Patient-and-Family Advisory Council through Augusta University Health.
 Dr. Casanova is licensed in the state of Georgia and a member of APA Division 35 (Women) and Division 44 (Sexual Orientation and Gender Diversity).

-Lynne Anne Daurelle, PhD
+Lynne Anne Daurelle, Ph.D.

 Dr. Lynne Daurelle is an assistant professor in the Department of Psychiatry and Health Behavior at Augusta University (Augusta University).
 She is a psychologist at East Central Regional Hospital (ECRH) through its partnership with Augusta University.
 Dr. Daurelle received a Bachelor of Science degree in Psychology from the University of Utah, a Master's degree in Educational Psychology from the University of Utah, and a Doctorate of Clinical Psychology and Intellectual Disabilities from Vanderbilt University.
 Dr. Daurelle completed her clinical predoctoral internship at the Department of Psychiatry and Behavioral Sciences at the University of Washington in Seattle.
 Before joining the staff at ECRH she worked in schools, hospitals, group homes, nursing homes, and private practice in multiple states, including providing on-site support for the families and survivors of the Oklahoma City bombing and at the Pentagon for the 9/11 attacks.
 Her area of interest has concentrated on improving social and coping skills for individuals with intellectual disabilities and challenging behavior.

-Christopher F. Drescher, PhD
+Christopher F. Drescher, Ph.D.

-Christopher F. Drescher, PhD, is an assistant professor in the Department of Psychiatry and Health Behavior and a licensed psychologist in the state of Georgia.
+Christopher F. Drescher, Ph.D., is an assistant professor in the Department of Psychiatry and Health Behavior and a licensed psychologist in the state of Georgia.
 He completed his predoctoral internship and postdoctoral fellowship through the Department of Psychiatry and Health Behavior at Augusta University.
-He received his PhD in clinical psychology from the University of Mississippi and his BA in psychology from West Virginia University.
+He received his Ph.D. in clinical psychology from the University of Mississippi and his BA in psychology from West Virginia University.
 Clinically, Dr. Drescher specializes in psychotherapy with children, adolescents, and young adults.
 He directs the Dialectical Behavior Therapy Adolescent Skills Group, and frequently implements Cognitive Behavioral Therapy and Acceptance and Commitment Therapy for mood and anxiety disorders.
 He also serves as a mental health consultant for the Medical College of Georgia Cystic Fibrosis Center.
 He is a regular volunteer at the Equality Clinic of Augusta.
 He is a member of the American Psychological Association and the Association for Contextual Behavioral Science.
-He teaches the Essential of Clinical Medicine Problem-Based Learning seminar for second year medical students.
+He teaches the Essential of Clinical Medicine Problem-Based Learning seminar for second-year medical students.
 His publications span a range of topics; current research interests include positive youth development, clinician burnout, LGBT health, Dialectical Behavior Therapy, and the effects of fitness/exercise on mental health and cognition.

-Lance Evans, PhD, MBA
+Lance Evans, Ph.D., MBA

 Dr. Lance Evans is an associate professor at Augusta University, with appointments in the Department of Psychiatry & Health Behavior and the Department of Anesthesiology & Perioperative Medicine.
 Dr. Evans received his doctoral degree in counseling psychology from Indiana State University, after completing a master's degree at the University of Alabama at Birmingham and an undergraduate degree at Auburn University.
 He completed an internship, as well as a postdoctoral fellowship in primary care and behavioral health, at the University of Oklahoma Health Sciences Center.
 Prior to his appointment at Augusta University, Dr. Evans was Director of Behavioral Science and an Associate Professor in the Department of Family Medicine at Texas Tech University Health Sciences Center.